anonymouslyanonymous1/Edexcel-Finder/README.md

 - Added an **enlarge** link alongside the other information in `/results`
     - This is to ensure image can be read easily
 - Images were being deleted for one if two or more users were using site simulataneously, so differentiated every user with an **unique Sessions id**
-    - Added a scheduler which would clear each user's unique folder after 400s of returning results
+    - Added a scheduler which would clear each user's unique folder after 400 seconds of returning results
     - So, user has about ~6 minutes to enlarge results
 ---
 ### Ideas from users